1NF1N18Y/points/contrib/debian/README.md

 Debian
 ====================
-This directory contains files used to package meowcoind/meowcoin-qt for Debian-based Linux systems.
-If you compile meowcoind/meowcoin-qt yourself, there are some useful files here.
+This directory contains files used to package pointsd/points-qt for Debian-based Linux systems.
+If you compile pointsd/points-qt yourself, there are some useful files here.

-## meowcoin: URI support ##
+## points: URI support ##

-meowcoin-qt.desktop  (Gnome / Open Desktop)
+points-qt.desktop  (Gnome / Open Desktop)
 To install:

-	sudo desktop-file-install meowcoin-qt.desktop
+	sudo desktop-file-install points-qt.desktop
 	sudo update-desktop-database

-If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your meowcoin-qt binary to `/usr/bin` and the `../../share/pixmaps/meowcoin128.png` to `/usr/share/pixmaps`
+If you build yourself, you will either need to modify the paths in the .desktop file or copy or symlink your points-qt binary to `/usr/bin` and the `../../share/pixmaps/points128.png` to `/usr/share/pixmaps`

-meowcoin-qt.protocol (KDE)
+points-qt.protocol (KDE)